 Saturday 31st December 2011, New Years Eve, I

-on a loose lead, retrieve and recall and much more and so watch
+on a loose lead, retrieve and recall and much more and

-box and jumps have arrived!
-At present I don’t plan to have a
+jumps have arrived!
+At present I don’t plan to

 get your dogs mad about retrieving tennis balls!